 Local Emergency Planning Committee

-|Open Public Meetings||Training requirement: Every member of a governing body of a public agency must complete training requirements on the Washington State Open Public Meetings Act within 90 days of assuming office or taking the oath of office, and at intervals of no more than four years as long as they remain in office.|
+|Open Public Meetings||Committee officer training requirement: every member of the governing body of a public agency must complete training requirements on the Washington State Open Public Meetings Act within 90 days of assuming office, or taking the oath of office, and at intervals of no more than four years as long as they remain in office|

-|Training PPT for members of LEPC||This training Power Point is for members of the LEPC to study key components of the Emergency Planning and Community Right-To-Know Act (EPCRA).
+|Training PPT for members of LEPC||This presentation is for LEPC members to review the main components of the Emergency Planning and Community Right-To-Know Act (EPCRA).
 Frequency is same as described above.|